QubesOS/qubes-core-admin/doc/qvm-tools/qvm-backup-restore.rst

     Restore from a backup located in a specific AppVM -e, --encrypted
     The backup is encrypted
--z, --compressed
+-p, --passphrase-file
+    Read passphrase from file, or use '-' to read from stdin -z, --compressed
     The backup is compressed
 --debug